Austintjh19/EduLink-NUS/docs/UserGuide.md

 Format: `dgrade id/STUDENT_ID mod/MODULE`

 <box type="info" seamless>
 <b>Info:</b> For the command to be valid.
-The student specified by the `STUDENT_ID` must be displayed in the Student List Panel.
+The student specified by the STUDENT_ID must be displayed in the Student List Panel.
 This is to ensure data integrity is maintained and prevent any accidental changes.
 </box>

 Command Details & Constraints:
 * Deletes a Module Score for a student specified by the specified `STUDENT_ID`.
   * The specified student via `STUDENT_ID` must be displayed on the Student List Panel.
 * The `MODULE` must already exist for that particular student.
-* For each execution, the command can only **delete** a single module grade entry for one particular student.
+* For each execution, the command can only **delete a single module score entry for one particular student**.
 * All parameters must satisfy their corresponding [parameter constraints](#parameters).

 Examples: